Five Starter Pieces: Quantum Information Science via Semi-definite Programs: Problem 5: Quantum Channel Capacity

 The qubit depolarizing channel $\Dl$ is not degradable, except at $p=0$.
 The smallest $\ep$ for which equation~\eqref{epsDeg} holds must be found by numerically solving an SDP~\eqref{SDPRepEpsD}.
-This numerical solution, along with eq.~\eqref{approxDeg}, can be used to compute bounds on the quantum capacity of $\Dl$.
-For doing such numerics, a short Python based notebook accompanies this manuscript~(see Notebook~5 in~\cite{NoName21a}).
+This numerical solution, along with~\eqref{approxDeg}, can be used to compute bounds on the quantum capacity of $\Dl$.
+For instance, when the depolarizing parameter $p \simeq .026$, solving the SDP~\eqref{SDPRepEpsD} gives a numerical value $\ep_{\DC}^* \simeq 3.8 \times 10^{-3}$ of $\ep_{\DC}$.
+Using this value, one finds that $|\QC(\Dl) - \QC^{(1)}(\Dl)| \leq 5.1 \times 10^{-2}$.
+For these and other numerics of this type, a short Python based notebook accompanies chapter~(see Notebook~5 in~\cite{NoName21a}).
 This same notebook has additional examples consisting of the qubit dephasing and erasure channels.